jgoalby/jgoalby.github.io/games/template/readme.md

 - Does jsconfig.json need to be in the root?
 - Find something to replace bgmusic.ogg for bgMusic
 - Can I replace paths with pathfinder?
-- See if I can get full screen to work using F11
+- See if I can get full screen to work using F11 (theres some code in the game for this already)
   - Saw it here:
     - https://github.com/shimozurdo/mobile-game-base-phaser3